pmprosociety/authcompanion/README.md

 Description: Only the user's refresh token will be invalidated using this route.
 Authorization tokens are still valid for the period of their expiration date.
-The UI responsible for implementation of these APIs should remove the Authorization token from the application memory and require the user to login to receive a new token.
+This means, the UI is responsible for implementation of these APIs should remove the Authorization token from the application memory and require the user to login to receive a new token.